What gets covered in a Baby Bumps course?

-So as you can see, it’s a great little course and you’ve probably noticed I’m big on rationale!
+So as you can see, it’s a great little course and you’ve probably noticed I’m big on rationale and informed decision making.
 I believe that once a person understands the benefits, risks and background to what’s being discussed or suggested they are more likely to want to research their options and choices and to embrace the all important hypnobirthing practice.

 If taken online via Zoom (which is currently the only option available due to Covid-19) this course runs over 3 hours with a private one to one catch up session arranged later on to check in and see how you are finding it all, whether you have any questions, etc. This 3 hour online course is £125.00 for a group course or £155.00 for a one to one.
 Support is available up until your baby is born.